 Our Verdict: The Orion ED80T CF Triplet APO telescope is a buy for those who need that little bit more aberration-free quality for imaging.
 Astro imaging gear is expensive enough as it is, so if you’re just starting out, the ED80T should be your new best friend.

 Who is the Orion ED80T CF Triplet APO Best Suited to?

-This telescope is best suited towards those who are taking the next step towards their astrophotography goals up from a smartphone.
+This under $1000 telescope is best suited towards those who are taking the next step towards their astrophotography goals up from a smartphone.
 It’s not a premium APO telescope as you would consider this one in the entry-level range for this type.
 But, it does provide outstanding imaging performance for deep-sky targets.

 Since it’s what you would consider your next step up from a beginner’s model or it may even be your first-time buy, it’s mainly geared towards beginners or intermediate users looking for a lightweight platform.
 A scope that’s easier to haul around is a scope that is likely to be used more often than not.